-The issue of relationships is something that’s constantly talked about among both men and women.
+The issue of relationships is something that’s constantly talked about.
 Husbands, wives, kids, bosses, neighbors… relationships can be rewarding and fulfilling, but they can also be testy and challenging.
 When your heart is involved, your deepest needs tend to come to the surface.

 1. Prayer in the midst of conflict

 Father in Heaven, I know I add fuel to the fire in my relationships because I am needy myself.
 I don’t like to admit it, but I know it’s true.
-Thank You that You see me as I truly am and that You still love me.
-Please help me to see myself honestly, and to own my own part in this conflict before I point my finger.
+Thank you that you see me as I truly am and that you still love me.
+Please help me to see myself honestly, and to own my own part in this conflict rather than point my finger.
 Please give me insight into my own needs and give me patience as I encounter needs in the ones I love.
-I need Your help, Lord.
-Please guide me.
+I need you, Lord.
+Please guide me and empower me by your Holy Spirit.
 I pray this in Jesus’ name, amen.